usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/11981/readme.txt

 PnR.b Accept document with size, hash, and URI attributes

 Validate that Repository will accept document metadata that already contains size, hash, and URI attributes.
-They must match the contents or an error is thrown.
+They will be overwritten by the Document Repository.